-Movement is a deadly weapon in Apex Legends and Valkyrie has a lot of it.
-Her VTOL Jets let her hover in the air and easily reach most high grounds in the game.
-It's the essence of her character and the cornerstone of her kit.
-But it’s far from being her only weapon.
+Mobility is a deadly weapon in the Apex Games, and Valkyrie has a lot of it.
+She can hover in the air and easily reach most high grounds in the game, enabling her to keep up with many of the game’s most mobile legends.
+Movement is the essence of her character and the cornerstone of her kit, but it’s far from being her only weapon.

 Here’s what you need to know to play Valkyrie.